If you don't see your question answered here, Ask the Library: Reach us by chat, email, or text message.

 Remember that the library does not have every item that you might need for your classes.

 Ask a librarian!
 We can help you choose which type of information source is best for your specific research project.
-Stop by the Research Services Desk at the FIT Library, call (212) 217-4400 or use our Ask the Library email, text, or chat services. or to set up a One-on-One appointment with a librarian.
+Stop by the Library Services Desk at the FIT Library (5th floor), call (212) 217-4400 or use our Ask the Library email, text, or chat services. or to set up a One-on-One appointment with a librarian.

 Start Here: How do I pick the right materials for my research? or some of our other subject-specific Research Guides can also help you through the process.